 |Part-time study available||Yes|

-This genuinely interdisciplinary programme offers an innovative way of studying the vibrant culture and society of the Middle Ages.
-As a student, you benefit from research-led teaching and skills-based training across a wide variety of disciplines, including history, literature, languages, manuscript studies (palaeography and codicology), music, religion, classics and digital humanities.
+This genuinely interdisciplinary programme offers an innovative way of studying medieval culture and society.
+As a student, you will benefit from research-led teaching and skills-based training across a wide variety of disciplines, including history, literature, languages, manuscript studies, music, religion and classics.

 Every year, the Bristol Centre for Medieval Studies hosts a large number of research seminars, lectures and public talks.
-Many of the staff teaching on the programme are active members of the centre, and have an international reputation for research and teaching in their respective fields.
+Staff who teach on the programme are members of the centre, and many have an international reputation in their respective fields.

 - UK/EU: full-time